-Cash and cash equivalents comprise cash at banks and on demand deposits and are subject to an insignificant risk of changes in value.
+Cash and cash equivalents comprise cash at banks and are subject to an insignificant risk of changes in value.

 2.8 PROVISIONS

 Provisions are recognised when the Society has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and the amount of the obligation can be estimated reliably.